The Mother Road Route 66

 LEGACY

-George Waters taught me these values.
+As a photographer, George taught me these values.

 Not just how to take a photograph,